Explainer: Why automakers are on a drive to sell electric cars in Europe

 The drive to sell more electric vehicles, which has increased the industry’s reliance on Asian battery cell makers, has led to supply bottlenecks even before measures to contain the coronavirus caused further supply-chain disruptions.

 Audi has had to slow down production of electric cars at its plant in Brussels due to a battery cell shortage.
-Volvo and Volkswagen may also face challenges after battery supplier Samsung SDI issued a profit warning due to the coronavirus outbreak.
+Volvo and Volkswagen may also face challenges after battery supplier Samsung SDI (006400.KS) issued a profit warning due to the coronavirus outbreak.

 “We have flown parts in suitcases from China to the UK,” Jaguar Land Rover (JLR) Chief Executive Ralf Speth said last month, as Britain’s biggest carmaker warned of the impact of the virus on supply chains.